Tips for Contest Entries – Part 1

 Assembly Gaps

-When you glue an arm or a head on a multipart figure, sometimes there is a gap at the join.
-So instead of the appearance of smooth flesh, you have a crevice at the shoulder or the elbow.
-These are best addressed prior to painting.
-Modelling paste works well for small gaps.
+Gaps are best addressed prior to painting.
+Modelling paste works well to fill small gaps.
 You may need to use a two part putty like Greenstuff or Milliput to fill large gaps.
 Putties also add to the structural integrity of joins.
 You can use these same materials to fill gaps on pre-assembled figures.
-If you have a pre-assembled figure that has excess glue in the join areas, you can carefully chip it off with a hobby knife.
+If you have a figure that has excess glue in the join areas, you can carefully chip it off with a hobby knife.

 GapAn assembly gap on a plastic figure.
 Metal figures can be even more problematic since different pieces may experience different levels of mould compression in casting.

 I recommend using pins when you glue parts together, particularly on metal miniatures, and particularly for gaming miniatures.
-This increases the strength of the join and reduces the chances that the join will break during transit or handling.
+Pinning increases the strength of the join and reduces the chances that the join will break during transit or handling.
 This is less of an issue for lighter weight plastic or resin miniatures.

 Floating Feet